-Kenny, who also holds an Olympic silver to compliment his six golds, began by describing his progression through the ranks of British cycling.
-The 28 year-old, who came across as extremely modest throughout the event, claimed he was “extremely fortunate” to make it to the elite level.
+Kenny, who also holds an Olympic silver to complement his six golds, began by describing his progression through the ranks of British cycling.
+The 28-year-old, who came across as extremely modest throughout the event, claimed he was “extremely fortunate” to make it to the elite level.

 “The perfect steps just appeared in front of me,” he reflected.
 “The ‘Talent Team’ was created to test us at an early stage, then the Olympic Development Programme was introduced…I wouldn’t have done it [progressed so far in cycling] without those steps.”